Vision Definition

 Dragon1 Definition for Vision:

-A vision should state future aspects, situations, issues, and concerns on certain themes.
-The strategy should address the opportunities of the vision on themes.
+A vision should mention future aspects, situations, issues, and concerns on particular themes.
+The strategy should address the opportunities of the Vision on themes.

 Symbol